lucasdekam/lo1/experimental-lab/experimental.md

 Make catalyst ink in seperate vial:
 1. Take 40 µL complex solution
 2. Add 20 µL Nafion suspension and homogenize by using the sonicator for 15 min
-3. Add 120 µL Carbon black suspension (sonicate for 30 min. or more prior to application)
+3. Add 120 µL Carbon black suspension (sonicate for 10 min. or more prior to application)

 Dropcasting:
 1. Take 5 µL of catalyst ink with pipette and drop on one side of substrate, make sure ink does not overflow
 2. Let acetone evaporate in air for 30 - 60 s
 3. Dropcast a second time, for two sided substrate: dropcast twice on both sides
 4. Let it dry for 5 - 15 more min
-5. To clean the substrate, rinse with acetone and wipe with a clean wipe
+5. To clean the substrate after the, for gold, sonicate in acetone 15 min.
+For graphite rinse with acetone and repolish with the rough and smoother sandpaper.

 ## Setting up a three-electrode setup